rupeshmi/CodeSprint/JavaScript/Part1/Object.md

 # Objects in JavaScript
-### What are Objects in JavaScripts
+### What are Objects in JavaScript

->An object in JavaScript is a collection of key-value pair.
+>An object in JavaScript is a collection of key-value pairs.
 Each key-value pair is called as a property.
 >A property can be a function, an array, an object itself or any primitive data type i.e. integer, string, etc.
 >Functions in the object are called as methods.